 The health and wellness of Albertans relies on a healthy environment.
 Environmental education is a vital strategy to ensure people understand the interconnections between environment, economy and society – a key requirement for a society that wishes to create a sustainable future – especially in the current climate of polarized views of either/or for environment and energy.
 To achieve this, the 700,000 Alberta students need to build their core competencies by learning more about the environment, developing skills to investigate it, and making intelligent, informed decisions to create a sustainable future.

-Our definition of environmental education includes education about conservation, outdoors, and energy, that includes wellness, climate, water, recycling, nature connections, energy efficiency and sustainability as outlined in the Environmental Education Is… tree image.
+Our definition of environmental education includes education about conservation, outdoors, and energy that encompass wellness, climate, water, recycling, nature connections, energy efficiency as outlined in the Environmental Education Is… tree image.

 We identified the following priorities for environmental education in Alberta.
 It must: